It's an overwhelming experience when you have paid all the EMIs of your home loan.

-While the celebrations are important, it's equally important that you are aware of the home loan closure process and the documents to collect after home loan closure.
-After you start living in a debt-free house, it is essential as it directly impacts your credit score.
+However, do not forget to pay close attention to the home loan closure process and remember to collect the necessary documents right after.
 The loan is legally not closed unless the lender declares it officially.
-This article contains a detailed checklist of the documents to collect after home loan closure and the process to be followed.
-The different sections will describe the home loan closure documents with all the required details:
+Here’s a detailed checklist of the documents to collect after home loan closure and the process to be followed.

 Power of Attorney